splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 #### varBinds configuration
 `varBinds` short for "variable binding" in SNMP.
 The combination of an Object Identifier (OID) and a value.
-`varBinds` are use for defining in profiles what OIDs should be getting from SNMP Agents. `varBinds` is required subsection of each profile.
+`varBinds` are used for defining in profiles what OIDs should be getting from SNMP Agents. `varBinds` is a required subsection of each profile.
 Syntax configuration of `varBinds` looks following:

  [ "MIB-Component", "MIB object"[Optional], "MIB index number"[Optional]]

  - `MIB-Component` - The SNMP MIB, itself, consists of distinct component MIBs, each of which refers to a specific defined collection of management information that is part of the overall SNMP MIB eg. `SNMPv2-MIB`.
- If only `MIB-Component` is set than all whole sub tree is getting.
+ If only `MIB-Component` is set then all whole subtree is getting.
  - `MIB object` -  The SNMP MIB stores only simple data types: scalars and two-dimensional arrays of scalars, called tables.
-Keywords SYNTAX, ACCESS, and DESCRIPTION as well as other keywords such as STATUS and INDEX are used to define the SNMP MIB managed objects.
+Keywords SYNTAX, ACCESS, and DESCRIPTION as well as other keywords such as STATUS and INDEX is used to define the SNMP MIB managed objects.
  - `MIB index number` - Define index number for given MIB Object eg. `0`.

 Example: